Top 20 Sales Productivity Tips for 2021

 Sales automation tools allow you to automate the manual and tedious tasks in the sales process so you can focus on what’s important.

-These tools do data-entry and time-consuming everyday sales activities for you.
+These tools do time-consuming everyday sales activities for you such as data entry.

 You can always find ways to improve your workflow.